Matt Sydal: Personal life

-Politically he is a progressive who supports Bernie Sanders.
+He has studied Buddhism and cites Alan Watts and Ram Das as his spiritual influences.
+He spoke about this on Colt Cabana's Art of Wrestling podcast, Airey Bros Radio, Bad Yogi podcast and on David Nichtern's podcast.
+He clarified on RJ City’s YouTube comedy interview show that he does not consider himself a Buddhist as he does not have any personal dogma but loves studying and as a student of David Nichtern he can lead meditation ceremonies.

 Legal issues

 On September 23, 2016, Korklan was arrested at the Kansai International Airport under suspicion of marijuana smuggling.
 According to local authorities, Korklan had 2.12 grams of liquid marijuana hidden within an electronic cigarette.
 Korklan was convicted in Osaka on October 13.
 On December 1, it was reported that Korklan had pled guilty to the charges and accepted three years of probation as his sentence.
 After a verdict the following week, Korklan was released from prison and returned to the United States on December 12.